 Oil: Tenderizes the crumb, adds moisture, and prevents the cake from drying out.
 Use a neutral-flavored oil like grapeseed, vegetable, canola or avocado oil.
 You can substitute olive oil in a pinch, but it will add a distinct flavor to your loaf.

-Sourdough discard: Adds a delicious tangy flavor and moisture that keeps this loaf tasting fresher for longer.
+Sourdough discard: Both active starter and sourdough discard work for this recipe.
 Add 56 grams of flour and 56 grams of water to your recipe if you don’t have any discard.

 Step-by-step instructions

-6. Pour batter into prepared loaf pan and bake at 375 F for 50-60 minutes
+STEP 6.
+Pour batter into a loaf pan lined with parchment and bake at 375 F for 50-60 minutes

 Recipe FAQs